ColmFL/SafePlan-Web/README.md

 # SafePlan-Web
 A MERN stack web application which pulls data from a database and renders it to the client.
 The application could be used to track patient data over time.
 Data can track changes in mood or other mental health indicators as input by a patient.
+The system simulates how a clinical psychologist might wish to view patient data.

 The system utilises Rest API’s to transfer data from the server side to the client side and to the database.
 The data is stored in a MongoDB database.